AmshikaH/carbon-securevault-azure/README.md

 >
 >For Windows: The file name should be `password-persist.txt`.

-Note that by default, both the private key and keystore passwords are assumed to be the same.
+Note that, by default, both the private key and keystore passwords are assumed to be the same.
 However, if they are not the same, the private key password must be entered in the second line of the file.

 ## Debugging